cuemacro/teaching/README.md

 # Coding log

+* 05 Dec 2023
+  * Removed fxcmpy as dependency in conda installations
 * 14 May 2023
   * Changed versions for findatapy and other libraries in conda envs
 * 04 Apr 2022